levydlior/many-to-many-activerecord-ruby/README.md

 ## Introduction

-For this practice, We're going to have 3 models:
+For this practice, we're going to have 3 models:

 1- store (a store has many games and many kids through games \*\*hint hint)